 - Hallstatt is accessible by bus, train, or car from the city of Salzburg.
-The Austrian town looks great in summer when the forests are a lush green, and in winter when the mountains are sprinkled with snow, though keep in mind that some attractions may be closed in winter.
+The Austrian town looks great in summer when the forests are a lush green, and in winter, when the mountains are sprinkled with snow, though keep in mind that some attractions may be closed in winter.

 - You’d have to be fairly game to attempt driving through Hallstatt.
 The streets are very narrow and are crowded with tourists during the daytime.
-If you’re driving to Hallstatt, it would be wise to leave your car in one of the parking lots outside of the town centre then walk the rest of the way into town.
+If you’re driving to Hallstatt, it would be wise to leave your car in one of the parking lots outside the town center, then walk the rest of the way into town.

 Photo Spots in Hallstatt:

 - Village Viewpoint